XDF2018/SDSOC_CV_ML/readme.md

 exist in a vacuum - data must be pre-processed, transformed, and post-processed to take advantage of neural network acceleration, and that processing is often computationally expensive with traditional CPU processing, especially in embedded devices.
-Xilinx SD$x$ tools are uniquely suited to the task of allowing software developers to create the next generation of adaptable systems, iterating quickly to meet emerging design requirements.
+Xilinx SDx tools are uniquely suited to the task of allowing software developers to create the next generation of adaptable systems, iterating quickly to meet emerging design requirements.